dheijl/swyh-rs/README.md

 - the program tries to run at a priority "above normal" in the hope that using the computer for other stuff will not cause stuttering.
 On Windows this always works, on Linux you need the necessary priviliges (renice).
 - the SSDP discovery process is rerun every x minutes in the background, any newly discovered renderers will be automatically added to the GUI.
 Existing renderers that "disappear" during discovery are not deleted from the GUI, as SSDP discovery is not guaranteed to be failsafe (it uses UDP packets).
 The SSDP discovery interval is configurable, minimum value is 0.5 minutes, there is no maximum value.
 - after a configuration change that needs a program restart, you get a "restart" popup dialog.
 Click "Restart" to restart the app, or "Cancel" to ignore.
-- Since version 1.2.2, swyh-rs will send silence to connected renderers if no sound is being captured because no audio is currently being played.
+- Since version 1.2.2, swyh-rs will peridically send silence to connected renderers if no sound is being captured because no audio is currently being played.
 This prevents some renderers from disconnecting because they have not received any sound for some time (Bubble UPNP Server with Chromecast/Nest Audio).
 Apparently sending silence keeps them happy.
-I did not implement this "silence" for FLAC streaming.
+For FLAC streaming white noise at -90 db is sent because silence is compressed away in FLAC.
+- the Inject Silence checkbox will continuously mix silence into the input stream, as an alternative for the above.
+Do not enable this for FLAC, as it gets compressed away resulting in very large gaps between FLAC frames causing the connection being aborted by some streamers if no audio is being played.
 - Since version 1.5 you can have multiple instances running where each instance uses a different configuration file.
 An optional command line parameter _-c config_ or _--configuration config_ has been added to enable this (using a shortcut or starting swyh-rs from the command line).
 This _config_ parameter is then used as part of the config.toml filename for the swyh-rs instance.
 The default _config_ is empty.
 Examples: _swyh-rs -c 1_ or _swyh-rs --configuration vb-audio_.
 This way you can **stream different audio sources** to different receivers simultaneously.
 - Since 1.9.9 you have a dropdown to select one of 5 possible HTTP streaming sizes, select the one that works best for you with the selected streaming format:
   - NoneChunked: no Content-Length, chunked HTTP streaming